Amplitude-Developer-Docs/amplitude-dev-center/docs/experiment/guides/troubleshooting/sample-ratio-mismatch.md

 If you're not using the Experiment SDK to automatically track exposures, are you incorrectly sending exposures for a fallback (default) variant?

-Is there some case where if the flag doesn't return a response in a reasonable amount of time, the flag default to control and counts that as an exposure?
-If so, control will have more exposures than treatment.
+Is there a case where if the flag doesn't return a response in a reasonable amount of time, the flag defaults to control and counts that as an exposure?
+If so, the control will have more exposures than treatment.

 !!! note "Note about Client-side SDKs"